I wrote a post on the quality of intimacy in west coast swing on my personal facebook page, which you can read here!

 I do not mean to disparage bacahta specifically (or sensual bachata) in this regard (though I will say traditional bachata often has a playfulness that sensual bachata does not).

 I have found over time that I thrive off of this sort of communication.
 I find it intellectually stimulating.
 I find it emotionally compelling.
 I find it fun.
 I find that I get to be listened to and heard, and danced with rather than danced at.
 I call people who lead and follow in this style “co-creators.”
-A very small number of leaders find ways to actively invite this kind of communication.
-But the number who do compared to other dances is vanishingly small, enough so that, I find I experience much better intimacy (of the emotional, intellectual, personal, sort) in other dances.
+A very small number of leaders in bachata find ways to actively invite this kind of communication.
+But the number who do compared to other dances is vanishingly small.
+Because of the focus on executing cool sensual moves, bachata is nowadays a dance in which you have certain moves you lead and follow, without much space for play and creativity.

 What this all means